SWHS G110: Introduction to Social Work and Human Services

 Reading Assignments

 Assigned readings from the text and ancillary readings.
 Legal and Ethical guidelines for the field.
-Research journals and case studies.
+Research journals of Social Work, Human Services, and related disciplines.
+Primary texts from authors in the social work and human services fields, newsletters and websites of human service organizations, both professional and in-practice.
 Professional Associations for Social Work and Human Services websites.

 Writing Assignments